wazuh/wazuh-documentation/source/quickstart.rst

      # curl -sO https://s3.us-west-1.amazonaws.com/packages-dev.wazuh.com/resources/4.2/unattended_installation.sh && sudo bash ./unattended_installation.sh -A

-   After executing the script, the output prompts all the users' passwords and a message confirms that the installation was successful.
+   After executing the script, the output prompts all the users' passwords, and a message confirms that the installation was successful.

    Expand the output to see an example response.